Conditioning Protein Generation via Hopfield Pattern Multiplicity

-For multiplicity-weighted runs, the multiplicity vector was set to $r_k = \rho$ for designated patterns and $r_k = 1$ for background patterns, and $\beta^{*}(\vr)$ was found by sweeping 50--60 logarithmically spaced $\beta$ values in $[0.1,\, 500]$ and locating the inflection point of the weighted attention entropy.
-Twenty to fifty independent chains were run per condition, yielding 620--1{,}550 sequences after burn-in and thinning.
-Phenotype fidelity was measured as the fraction of generated sequences displaying the designated marker residue at the marker position; attention diagnostics recorded the mean softmax weight on designated patterns during sampling; sequence diversity was computed as one minus the mean pairwise sequence identity (estimated from 300--500 random pairs); and amino acid composition fidelity was measured by KL divergence between generated and reference amino acid frequencies.
-The Fisher separation index $S$ was computed from pairwise cosine similarities between unit-norm PCA vectors within and between functional groups as defined in Section~\ref{sec:gap}.
-Structural validation used ESMFold~\cite{esmfold2022} to predict structures for 50 sequences per source, with pLDDT extracted from the B-factor column and TM-scores computed against experimental reference structures (1BPI chain~A for Kunitz, 1OMG chain~A for $\omega$-conotoxin) using TM-align~\cite{tmAlign2005}; these results were independently cross-validated with AlphaFold2-ptm via ColabFold~\cite{jumperHighlyAccurate2021,mirdita2022colabfold} (1 model, 3 recycles, MMseqs2 MSA, no relaxation) run on Google Colab with a T4 GPU.
-Sequence plausibility was assessed using ESM2-650M pseudo-perplexity computed via masked marginal scoring over all positions~\cite{esmfold2022}.
-All experiments were implemented in Julia~1.12 using NNlib.jl (softmax), MultivariateStats.jl (PCA), and Distributions.jl; source code and experiment scripts are available at \url{https://github.com/varnerlab/SA-Binding-Generation-Study}.
+the attention weight summed over the designated index set $\mathcal{D}$ ($|\mathcal{D}| = K_{\mathrm{des}}$) and averaged over the retained states $\mathcal{T}$.
+Sequence diversity was one minus mean pairwise sequence identity, estimated from 300--500 random pairs drawn with a replicate-local RNG, and amino acid composition fidelity was $D_{\mathrm{KL}}(\text{reference}\parallel\text{generated})$.
+The separation index $S$ was computed from pairwise cosine similarities between unit-norm PCA vectors within and between designated and background groups.
+Structural validation used ESMFold~\cite{esmfold2022} to predict structures for 50 sequences per source.
+We averaged pLDDT over populated atom records in the output B-factor column and computed TM-scores against experimental reference structures (1BPI chain~A for Kunitz and 1OMG chain~A for $\omega$-conotoxin) using TM-align~\cite{tmAlign2005}.
+We also ran AlphaFold2-ptm through ColabFold~\cite{jumperHighlyAccurate2021,mirdita2022colabfold} with one model, three recycles, an MMseqs2 MSA, and no relaxation, on a Google Colab T4 GPU.
+Both predictors scored the same sequence sets, allowing source-group patterns to be compared across predictors (Table~\ref{tab:structure-model-comparison}).
+Sequence plausibility was assessed with ESM2-650M pseudo-perplexity from masked marginal scoring over all positions~\cite{meierZeroShot2021}, using the ESM2 model~\cite{esmfold2022}.
+Formal within-chain effective sample sizes and convergence diagnostics were not used, and instead, at $\rho\in\{1,10,500\}$, we compared 1{,}640 retained ULA states with 1{,}640 independent draws from the exact Gaussian-mixture target at the same $\beta^{*}$.
+Exact states were generated by drawing $k$ from the normalized multiplicities and then drawing $\vxi\sim\mathcal{N}(\vm_k,\beta^{-1}\mathbf{I})$, and both sets of states were passed through the same PCA reconstruction and argmax decoder.
+We defined MAP-designated basin occupancy as the fraction of states whose maximum-posterior component belonged to the designated set, and unlike $f_{\mathrm{eff}}$, this hard assignment is not a mixture weight.
+This benchmark measures the combined finite-time and discretization error of the ULA implementation~\cite{durmusMoulinesULA2017}.